gkunst85/Reactivities/Readme.txt

 7. Connecting axios to the client
 8. Adding mobX and creating stores
 9. Creating Routing with React Router
-10. Error handling and validation
+10. Error handling using middlewares (Server & Client) and validation

 Commands
 ===========================